BrettHull/GEOG5995-Assignment-2/README.md

 Once open, the user will need to run through the code from top to bottom.

+## UML Class Diagram

+The UML Class Diagram is included in the zip folder with the notebook and can be downloaded from the github repository.

 ## License

 Please find the license included in the zip folder with this README.
 It can also be found at the github repository [here](https://github.com/BrettHull/GEOG5995-Assignment-2).